Langchain (Python)

 Install the Portkey and Langchain Python SDKs to get started.

-We installed langchain-core to skip the optional dependencies.
-You can also install langchain if you prefer.
+to skip the optional dependencies.
+You can also install langchain

 We can now initialise the model and update the model to use Portkey's AI gateway